 The Al-Mutanabbi Street Coalition is not an anti-war project, nor is it a healing project.
 The coalition feels that until we truly see what happened on this one winding street of booksellers and readers, on this one day in Baghdad, until we understand all the implications of an attack on the printed word and its writers, printers, booksellers and readers, until we see that this is our street, until then, we cannot truly move forward.
 Understanding this may also help us understand our own role in helping to create the still open wounds that exist on the cultural and literal body of Iraq.’
 Beau Beausoleil, project founder.

-A complete set of all these 262 books is also being donated to the Iraq National Library in Baghdad.
+A complete set of all these 262 books was donated to the Iraq National Library in Baghdad.
 The other two sets are touring in conjunction with shows of the broadsides as well as in shows of their own, alongside discussions and readings.

 Al-Mutanabbi Street Coalition projects are ongoing and include: